APPFL/APPFL/examples/vsim/README.md

 With a fixed `base_step_time` and seed, repeated runs produce bit-exact results.
-When using measured GPU time (`base_step_time=None`), virtual durations vary slightly across runs due to hardware timing noise — use `time_model.mode=calibration` to measure once and then switch to timing-only.
+When using measured GPU time (`base_step_time=None`), virtual durations vary slightly across runs due to hardware timing noise — use `time_model.mode=calibration` to train one representative client for a short run, use its reported wall-clock seconds per actual optimizer step, and then switch to timing-only simulation.